MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### Firewall Rule Deduplication

 Many of the built-in/predefined Windows Firewall rules are actually duplicates of each other, as they open the same ports, even though their names might suggest otherwise.
-For example, all of the following rules open port `135/TCP` for the `rpcss` service:
+For example, all the following rules open port `135/TCP` for the `rpcss` service:

 - RPC Endpoint Mapper (TCP, Incoming)